Wolodmr/iovote/docs_backup/roadmap.md

+<div class="pdf-header"></div>

-# Future Enhancements (Roadmap)
+# Roadmap

-The *Vote Cast* project is designed for future improvements and scalability.
+The *ioVote* project is designed for future improvements and scalability.
 Below are planned enhancements:

 ## 1. Dash Integration for Visual Analytics
 - Adding interactive charts for voting results.